 Dabls created a place that has its own time, what Octavio Paz would call “mythological time.”
 Mythological time, Paz writes, is “impregnated with all the particulars of our lives: it is as long as eternity or as short as a breath, ominous or propitious, fecund or sterile.”
 Mythological, or poetic, time is set in opposition to chronometric time, which marches on despite individual experiences, or the particularities of our lives.
 Thus, it is all the more significant that Dabls chose rocks as the metaphorical index of the African experience.
 Rocks, the stable timepieces of geologic time, mark the ever-flowing present in layers of “now.”
 Their sedimentary calendars inscribe temporalities that far exceed human experience.
 Yet, through his elaborated cosmology, Dabls’ rocks are thrust into a mythological time that remains forever relevant to today’s present.

-The excerpt below is from How to Rust, a 25-minute film inspired by Dabls’ work.
+The excerpt above is from How to Rust, a 25-minute film inspired by Dabls’ work.

 Featuring Olayami Dabls at the MBAD/ABA African Bead Museum

 Video – Rachel Yezbick, Julia Yezbick

 Made in collaboration with Detroit artist and storyteller, Olayami Dabls, Iron Teaching Rocks How to Rust is both an allegorical fable and documentation of Dabls’ sprawling seminal art installation on Detroit’s westside.
 A book within a book, and a companion to both the installation and film by Julia Yezbick (excerpt below), Iron Teaching Rocks How to Rust encourages free association between various aspects of Dabls’ story.